 Loading chart ...

 When I was wearing these earbuds, I had no trouble hearing some sounds nearby, which was distracting.
-I gather that this is somewhat intended behavior from the LinkBuds line, and it can be useful to be able to hear impacts, crashes, and random yelling around you if you intend to take these earbuds out on the town (safety first, right?).
+I gather that this is the somewhat intended behavior from the LinkBuds line, and it can be useful to be able to hear impacts, crashes, and random yelling around you if you intend to take these earbuds out on the town (safety first, right?).
 At a coffee shop, though, I’d rather not hear the clattering and clanking of the overloaded keyboard warriors trying to juggle plates, laptops, and silverware.
 No I’m not referring to anyone in particular, why do you ask?

 This might be alright on a flight, however, as most engine noise lives in the ranges that the Sony LinkBuds Fit attenuates most effectively.
-Still, these aren’t among the best ANC earbuds, so you’ll want to look elsewhere if you need something to kill all noise around you.
+Still, these aren’t among the best ANC earbuds, so you’ll want to look elsewhere if you need something to kill all the noise around you.

 How do the Sony LinkBuds Fit sound?